 Royal Birmingham Society of Artists

-The Royal Birmingham Society of Artists (RBSA) was opened in 1807 by Samuel Lines, and is located on Newhall Street.
+The Royal Birmingham Society of Artists (RBSA) was opened in 1807 by Samuel Lines, and is located on Brook Street.

 It opened as an Academy that offered tuition to local artisans and aspiring artists.
 Samuel wanted to focus on teaching basic design skills and helping his students master the art of drawing figures, landscapes and still life.